trichards57/Lorem.Universal.NET/readme.md

 IEnumerable<string> paragraphs = LoremNET.Lorem.Paragraphs(8, 9, 4, 5, 1, 3);
 ```

-Breaking Change : As of v4.0, anything returning an IEnumerable can no-longer be relied on to return a stable result over multiple iterations.
-Technically IEnumerable<T> doesn't promise
-this anyway, but previous version's implementation did produce a repeatable result.

-Thanks to BaileyMillerSSI for pointing out the problem with the previous implementation and large results.
+Breaking Change : As of v5.0, support for anything other than .Net 8 and .Net 9 has been removed.

 ### Extras